 We love how the Jumperoo moves!
-It shakes side to side with little kicks, and does a nice smooth bouncing motion with big kicks and jumps.
+It shakes side to side with little kicks and does a nice smooth bouncing motion with big kicks and jumps.
 In this regard, it responds nicely to the force your baby is able to exert, matching their power to the responsiveness of the baby jumper.

 We also loved that there are no actual springs used, reducing the risk of pinching or breakage.
 In fact, an older Fisher-Price swing was recalled for exactly that reason (see references).
 Instead, Fisher-Price uses strong bungee straps surrounded by fabric webbing, for fun bouncing combined with relative safety.

-We only encountered a couple little cons.
+We only encountered a couple of little cons.
 First, it didn't include the three AA batteries, so you will need to supply those yourself.
-Second, our 4-month old test baby's legs were slightly too short for the Jumperoo, so we needed to fold a small blanket and put it under his feet.
+Second, our 4-month-old test baby's legs were slightly too short for the Jumperoo, so we needed to fold a small blanket and put it under his feet.
 An easy solution, but would have been nice to have one extra adjustment setting for the little ones!
 Here is how we solved that problem:

-Overall, those are pretty minimal dislikes, and we're overall really happy with the Jumperoo's build quality, ease of assembly, and value!
+Overall, those are pretty minimal dislikes, and we're really happy with the Jumperoo's build quality, ease of assembly, and value!